 Several authors have presented arguments and evidence that deregulation at the state and federal level has delivered its promised benefits of lower prices and more competitive markets.
-The Center for the Advancement of Energy Markets has estimated that consumers in the Pennsylvania-Maryland-New Jersey RTO (which now covers much of the mid-Atlantic and parts of the Midwest) will benefit by over \$30 billion due to restructuring.6 The ISO/RTO council argues that investment in the aging U.S. transmission system has proceeded at a faster pace in restructured RTO areas than in traditional utility areas.7 Paul Joskow has made many of the same arguments, but claims that the benefits have been modest (although still positive).8 Cambridge Energy Research Associates (CERA) estimated that "US residential electric consumers paid about \$34 billion less for the electricity they consumed over the past seven years than they would have paid if traditional regulation had continued."9 However, the CERA report does not mention that much of this computed savings was due to mandated residential rate reductions, which expire soon.
+The Center for the Advancement of Energy Markets has estimated that consumers in the Pennsylvania - Maryland - New Jersey RTO (PJM, which now covers much of the mid-Atlantic and parts of the Midwest) will benefit by over \$30 billion due to restructuring.
+The ISO/RTO council argues that investment in the aging U.S. transmission system has proceeded at a faster pace in restructured RTO areas than in traditional utility areas.
+Paul Joskow has made many of the same arguments, but claims that the benefits have been more modest (although still positive).
+Cambridge Energy Research Associates (CERA) estimated that "US residential electric consumers paid about \$34 billion less for the electricity they consumed over the past seven years than they would have paid if traditional regulation had continued."
+However, the CERA report does not mention that much of this computed savings was due to mandated residential rate reductions of up to 15%, which expire soon.
 Nor does the CERA report include the \$25 - \$40 billion losses in California's debacle, nor the losses in nearby regulated states such as Nevada whose prices rose 60%.

-Our research shows that there is no evidence that restructuring has produced any measurable benefit to consumers or to the systems which have restructured.
+Our research shows that there is no evidence that restructuring has produced any measurable benefit to consumers or to the systems that have restructured.
 In particular:

-- Comparison of industrial electricity price data between restructured and non restructured states shows that there has been no reduction in price, or even in the rate of price change, in restructured states,10 and the record on overall operations costs and thermal efficiencies is mixed.11 - Restructuring has introduced several elements into the industry which act to raise costs, not lower them.12 These include uncompetitive and incomplete markets for essential services, paying market clearing prices for all generation, expensive new institutions, and a large increase in the cost of capital due to increased uncertainty.
+- Comparison of industrial electricity price data between restructured and non restructured states shows that there no evidence of a substantial reduction in price, or even in the rate of price change, in restructured states, and the record on overall operations costs and thermal efficiencies is mixed. - Restructuring has introduced several elements into the industry that act to raise costs, not lower them.
+These include uncompetitive and incomplete markets for essential services, paying market clearing prices for all generation, expensive new institutions, and a large increase in the cost of capital due to increased uncertainty.
 The first of these applies to some industries with successful restructuring records.
-It may be that appropriate regulatory involvement can lead to conditions which foster lower prices in the electricity industry as well, but issues such as shared transmission infrastructure must be resolved. - Retail competition in the U.S. has faltered.
-Even in states that initially saw high levels of interest on the part of consumers and third-party electric service providers (ESPs), the market for alternatives to the incumbent utility has all but dried up. - The U.S. transmission system was not designed to handle the volume of long-distance transactions generated by multi-regional electricity markets.
+It may be that appropriate regulatory involvement can lead to conditions that foster lower prices in the electricity industry as well, but issues such as shared transmission infrastructure must be resolved. - Retail competition in the U.S. has faltered.
+Even in states that initially saw high levels of interest on the part of consumers and third-party electric service providers (ESPs), the markets for alternatives to the incumbent utility have all but dried up. - The U.S. transmission system was not designed to handle the volume of long-distance transactions generated by multi-regional electricity markets.
 Nodal pricing has failed to produce the appropriate incentives for beneficial grid expansion.
-Even if a market-based pricing scheme could be devised to promote investment, siting difficulty may prove to be an even more significant impediment.
+Even if a market-based pricing scheme could be devised to promote investment, siting difficulty may prove to be an even more significant impediment to creating a transmission system that facilitates wholesale competition.